CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 - *a_backup* : create a backup copy of a local dataset into a backup repository in Allas

+!!! note
+	If you use a_commands outside of supercomputers, we recommend to use rclone version 1.48 or newer, since a_commands might not work with older versions.

 ## a_put uploads data to Allas